-- Social Security cards for both student and parent(s) - If the parent(s) does not have one, enter ITIN or type 000-00-0000 for the SSN. - o If the student doesn't have one, you will be unable to file the FAFSA.
-Please talk with a school counselor or college adviser about other ways to pay for college, scholarship opportunities, and HB 144. - If applicable, the student's I-94 paperwork or Permanent Resident Card - If applicable, the student's driver's license - W-2 forms and other records of taxed income for both student and parent(s) - Federal Income Tax Return for both student and parent(s) - Current bank statements for both student and parent(s) - Untaxed income records for both student and parent(s) - Current information pertaining to businesses and investments, including documentation outlining the value of businesses or farms, stocks, bonds, 529 or Coverdell college savings plans, cryptocurrency, mortgage information about any properties OTHER THAN a primary residence, or other investment records for both student and parent(s).
+- Social Security cards for both student and parent(s) - o If the parent(s) does not have one, they can create a StudentAid.Gov Account and may need to enter their tax information manually. - If the student doesn't have an SSN they are ineligible for federal student aid however, they can apply to alternative ways to pay for college, scholarships, and HB 144.
+Please talk with a school counselor or college adviser about these options. - If applicable, the student's I-94 paperwork or Permanent Resident Card - If applicable, the student's driver's license - W-2 forms and other records of taxed income for both student and parent(s) - Federal Income Tax Return for both student and parent(s) - Current bank statements for both student and parent(s) - Untaxed income records for both student and parent(s) - Current information pertaining to businesses and investments, including documentation outlining the value of businesses or farms, stocks, bonds, 529 or Coverdell college savings plans, cryptocurrency, mortgage information about any properties OTHER THAN a primary residence, or other investment records for both student and parent(s).